nodogsplash/nodogsplash/openwrt/README.md

 At this point select the appropiate "Target System" and "Target Profile" depending on what target chipset/router you want to build for.
 Now select the NoDogSplash package in "Network ---> Captive Portals".
-To get an *.ipk file you also need to select "Build the OpenWrt SDK"

 Now compile/build everything: